TERMS AND CONDITIONS

 8.1.1.
 The carriage of baggage is subject to the conditions and limitations below:

-The free baggage allowance applicable to an adult passenger will be one checked-in piece of no more than 23 kilos or 50 pounds and carry-on to a maximum of 2.5kilos or 6 lbs.
+The free baggage allowance applicable to an adult passenger will be one checked-in piece of no more than 23 kilos or 50 pounds and carry-on to a maximum of 4.5 kg or 10 lbs.
 An Infant travelling on an infant fare has no free baggage allowance.

-8.1.2 To avoid excess baggage charges all baggage must meet specified requirements of weight (given above) and bags must be within overall dimensions (L+W+H) of sixty two (62) inches.
+8.1.2 To avoid excess baggage charges all baggage must meet specified requirements of weight (given above) and bags must be within overall dimensions (L+W+H) of sixty two (62) inches with no one dimension being more than 30 inches on the scheduled service.
 Baggage in excess of the free allowance will be subject to an excess baggage charge and it is advised that advance warning should be given.

 8.2 Checked baggage